-- 1. Open your IntelliJ IDEA or Android Studio project. - From the menu bar, select Fortify > Analysis Settings.
-The Fortify Analysis Settings dialog box opens to the Analysis Configuration tab. - 3.
-Under Security Content, clear the Use all installed security content check box. - 4.
-In the Installed Fortify Security Content list, select the check boxes for the rules to apply during the scan. - 5.
-If you have custom security content installed, in the Installed Custom Security Content list, select the check boxes for the custom security content you want to apply during the scan. - 6.
+1. Select Fortify > Analysis Settings.

+The Fortify Analysis Settings dialog box opens to the Analysis Configuration tab.

+- 2. Under Security Content, clear the Use all installed security content check box. - 3.
+In the Installed Fortify Security Content list, select the check boxes for the rules to apply during the scan. - 4.
+If you have custom security content installed, in the Installed Custom Security Content list, select the check boxes for the custom security content you want to apply during the scan. - 5.
 Click OK.

-Using Quick Scan Mode for Project Analysis
+Using Quick Scan Mode